-In addition to tuition, health students will have expenses related to the listed requirements, books,
+In addition to tuition, health students will have expenses related to the listed requirements, books, and associated supplies.
+Approximated costs are discussed in information sessions and program orientation.

 Additional EMS program information including policies on application, readmission, and transfer, and advanced placement are available on the EMS webpage or by contacting the program director.
 The curriculum plan and policies of the EMS program are subject to change.
 Written notice will be given to students enrolled in the program prior to implementation.